Six Step

 Six step by Ken Swift .

-Six step, or 6 step, footwork pattern, sequence of a six steps taken around the arms.
+Six step1, footwork pattern, sequence of a six steps taken around the arms.
 Sometimes considered the most fundamental move in breaking .

 History

 A six step was developed by Shorty Rock in the 1970s .
 The original six step used large steps, and was called "CC Footwork" or "CC Long," named after Shorty Rock's crew, the Crazy Commandos .
+Six steps would be performed in 1980s films such as Style Wars and Beat Street .
 The name "six step" likely arose in the 1990s , and was in use by 1998 .
-Fabel developed the name and concept for pedagogical purposes, and used them in the DMC B-boy Foundations video
+Fabel developed the name and concept for pedagogical purposes, using them in the DMC B-boy Foundations video .

 Variations